kottster/kottster/docs/ui/table-page-component.md

+---
+description: "Table page component for displaying and managing data with search, sorting, and custom actions."
+---

 # TablePage component

 The `TablePage` component displays a dynamic table for viewing and managing data from a database table.
 It includes features like search, sorting, filtering, and a form for inserting or updating records.